Southern land, once a great human empire, now fallen and ruined

 Even the reduced Empire could see the importance of the Great Alliance of 1414, however, and two legions of Imperial troops joined the force raised for the battle of Lantalaure.
 The loss of almost all of these troops in the ensuing disaster was another nail in the coffin of Imperial prestige and confidence.
 Even after that, however, most Imperial senators never believed that the Dragon would ever reach as far south as the Empire.

-The controversial alliance with the newly-arrived Orc people in 1500, while partly the reason for the failure of the Nhased campaign, did not end there, and orcish units are now to be found in many Imperial legions, though they don't always get much respect or trust.
-Orcs and half-orcs are common in the remaining Imperial cities, and as a result, elves seldom travel there any more.
+The controversial alliance with the newly-arrived Orc people in 1500, while partly the reason for the failure of the Nhased campaign, did not end there, and orcish units were later to be found in many Imperial legions, though they didn't always get much respect or trust.
+Orcs and half-orcs were common in the remaining Imperial cities, and as a result, elves seldom travelled there any more.

-The Erlyid military is the best in the world, even now in the years of the empire's decline.
-Structured around a basic absutum (legion) of 5,000 troops, divided down into fifty 100-man exardii and again into 5-man declartae, the whole dovetails together to an awesome military engine.
-Discipline is iron, mainly handled by the exardiae sub-officers.
+The Erlyid military was the best in the world, even in the years of the empire's decline.
+Structured around a basic absutum (legion) of 5,000 troops, divided down into fifty 100-man exardii and again into 5-man declartae, the whole dovetailed together to an awesome military engine.
+Discipline was iron, mainly handled by the exardiae sub-officers.

-The social structure of the Empire is very defined and formal, with the plebian masses (Ligustoi) forming the bulk of the population.
-Above them come the merchant class, or Secundlius.
-Above that are the three tiers of nobility; the Urimserai, Lohrdserai and Dahrserai respectively.
-The Emperor is always of the highest Dahrserai blood.
-Senators may be of any of the 'serai (nobility).
-Even the lowliest Ligusto, however, is an Imperial Citizen, and regarded as superior to any outlander.
-The properly Imperial outlook is to regard all foreigners as either potential foes or possible slaves.
+The social structure of the Empire was very defined and formal, with the plebian masses (Ligustoi) forming the bulk of the population.
+Above them came the merchant class, or Secundlius.
+Above that were the three tiers of nobility; the Urimserai, Lohrdserai and Dahrserai respectively.
+The Emperor was always of the highest Dahrserai blood.
+Senators could be of any of the 'serai (nobility).
+Even the lowliest Ligusto, however, was an Imperial Citizen, and regarded as superior to any outlander.
+The properly Imperial outlook was to regard all foreigners as either potential foes or possible slaves.

-The Erlyid Empire is the only human nation to hold slaves, and would indeed collapse without them.
+The Erlyid Empire was the only human nation to hold slaves, and would indeed have collapsed without them.

 In late 1603 the Emperor Heredatus finally passed away.
 Most of the people who had attended Surya's wedding and coronation also attended or sent representatives to Heredatus' funeral, and Crixus' coronation.